AjayKumar59/pathbot/README.md

 - **Create an audio adventure**: Try using the [Speech Synthesis API](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesis) to make an immersive audio experience.

-More about Pathbot here: https://noopschallenge.com/challenges/pathbot
+More about Pathbot here: https://noopschallenge.com/challenges/pathbot .

+# ✨ A few ideas

+- **Create an automated solver**: Humans can be pretty good at solving mazes, but they'll never be as fast as a well-tuned computer.
+Start from the included go program or write a program that can escape in another language.

+- **Make it graphical**: Each room has a description.
+Use these descriptions to create a richer playing experience.
+Add a map of the rooms explored so far.

+- **Make your own text adventure**: Perhaps you want to create your own game, complete with [grues](https://en.wikipedia.org/wiki/Grue_%28monster%29).
+Start out with [Twine](https://twinery.org/) or write your own engine.
+Anything is possible!

+- **Create an audio adventure**: Try using the [Speech Synthesis API](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesis) to make an immersive audio experience.

+More about Pathbot at [noopschallenge.com](https://noopschallenge.com/challenges/pathbot).